mentebinaria/retoolkit/README.md

 * Better organization based on target file type.
 * New context menu (right-click on a file -> Send to -> retoolkit).
 * Removed Start Menu shortcuts.
-* Tools updated to the latest version.
+* Tools updated to their latest version.
 * Updated Error Lookup tool to a different one, with more features.
 * fasm now opens .asm files if you double-click them.